MLR-SNet: Transferable LR Schedules for Heterogeneous Tasks: Introduction

-To alleviate the aforementioned issue, this paper presents a model to learn an adaptive LR schedule for SGD algorithm from data.
-The main idea is to parameterize the LR schedule as a LSTM network \cite{hochreiter1997long}, which is capable of dealing with such a long-term information dependent problem.
-As shown in Fig. \ref{fig1a}, the proposed Meta-LR-Schedule-Net (\textbf{\emph{MLR-SNet}}) learns an explicit loss-LR dependent relationship, that can adjust LR adaptively based on current training loss as well as the information delivered from past training histories stored in the MLR-SNet, through the sound guidance of a small set of validation set.
-In summary, this paper makes the following three-fold contributions.
+To alleviate the aforementioned issues, this paper aims to develop a model to learn a plug-and-play LR schedule under the meta-learning framework.
+The main idea is to parameterize the LR schedule as an LSTM network \cite{hochreiter1997long}, which is capable of dealing with such a long-term information dependent problem.
+As shown in Fig. \ref{fig1a}, with a parameterized structure, the proposed model has the capacity to fit an explicit loss-LR dependent relationship to adapt the complicated training dynamics.
+We learn the LSTM network from data in a meta-learning manner, which is able to adaptively predict the LR schedule for a SGD algorithm to help improve the DNN training performance.
+We call this method Meta-LR-Schedule-Net (\textbf{\emph{MLR-SNet}} for brevity).
+Meanwhile, the parameterized structure makes it possible to transfer the meta-learned LR schedule to be readily used in new query tasks.
+In a nutshell, this paper mainly makes the following five-fold contributions.